Mark Mathias Player Props: Pirates vs. Athletics

-After batting .273 with two doubles, four walks and three RBI in his past 10 games, Mark Mathias and the Pittsburgh Pirates take on the Oakland Athletics (who will hand the ball to JP Sears) at 7:05 PM ET on Monday.
+Mark Mathias -- batting .235 with a double and five walks in his past 10 games -- will be in action for the Pittsburgh Pirates versus the Oakland Athletics, with Hogan Harris on the hill, on June 7 at 12:35 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Cardinals.
+In his previous game he had a hitless performance (0-for-1) against the Athletics.

 Mark Mathias Game Info & Props vs. the Athletics